-At the time of its debut Mean Streak was the tallest, fastest wooden coaster in existence.
-Located on the tip of the historic Cedar Point Peninsula, Mean Streak is a wooden roller coaster that beckons guests from all around the park.
-Built in 1991, this wooden forest of hills and thrills features a stunning 161-foot-tall first hill, a blazing top speed of 65 mph and more than 5,400 feet of track.
+At the time of its debut in 1991 Mean Streak was the tallest, fastest wooden coaster in existence.
+Located on the tip of the historic Cedar Point Peninsula, Mean Streak beckoned guests from all around the park.
+This wooden forest of hills and thrills featured a stunning 161-foot-tall lift hill, a blazing top speed of 65 miles-per-hour and nearly a mile of wood coaster track.

 |1991||Wood||Twister||Curtis D. Summers, Dinn Corp.|

 September 2010 – A 5-foot section of the roller coaster catches fire.
 Firefighters extinguish the blaze and damage is kept to a minimum.
 Repairs are made and the roller coaster reopened in 2011.

 1994 – Reprofiled and trim brakes added to first drop.

 Estimated cost: $7.5 million

 Train has seven cars with two rows each, seating two abreast per row.

 Height requirement: Riders must be at least 48 inches tall

 Find Where to Coast™ with Ultimate Rollercoaster® Database

 Where to Coast™, Rollercoaster Yellowpages™ are trademarks of Ultimate Rollercoaster®.